capturethenarrative/capturethenarrative.github.io/rules.md

 E.7. **Discretion**.
 While guided by the team engagement scores, the competition organisers reserve the right to award this prize at their discretion given the constraints in rules 2-6.

-We have produced an image which we have shared to the competition Discord which you can download and share alongside your posts, or you can come up with other more thoughtful content if you wish!
+E.8. **Examples**: We have produced an image which we have shared to the competition Discord which you can download and share alongside your posts, or you can come up with other more thoughtful content if you wish!
 You may also use any demo screenshots we've provided in the Discord, and once the competition itself launches on September 19, you can take your own screenshots from the platform websites.

 If you're not sure how to word your engagement posts, you can copy/paste the below examples!